Intel: Typography

 Neo Sans Intel is a customized version of Neo Sans based on the Neo Sans and Neo Tech, designed by Sebastian Lester in 2004.
 It was introduced alongside Intel's rebranding in 2006.
 Previously, Intel used Helvetica as its standard typeface in corporate marketing.

 Intel Clear is a global font announced in 2014 designed for to be used across all communications.
 The font family was designed by Red Peek Branding and Dalton Maag.
 Initially available in Latin, Greek and Cyrillic scripts, it replaced Neo Sans Intel as the company's corporate typeface.
 Intel Clear Hebrew, Intel Clear Arabic were added by Dalton Maag Ltd. Neo Sans Intel remained in logo and to mark processor type and socket on the packaging of Intel's processors.

-In 2020, as part of a new visual identity, a new typeface, Intel One, was designed.
+In 2020, as part of a new visual identity, a new typeface, Intel One, was released, designed by Tobias Frere-Jones and Fred Shallcrass of Frere-Jones Type.
+It has 3 optical sizes.
 It replaced Intel Clear as the font used by the company in most of its branding, however, it is used alongside Intel Clear typeface.
 In logo, it replaced Neo Sans Intel typeface.
 However, it is still used to mark processor type and socket on the packaging of Intel's processors.

 Intel Brand Book

-Intel Brand Book is a book produced by Red Peak Branding as part of Intel's new brand identity campaign, celebrating the company's achievements while setting the new standard for what Intel looks, feels and sounds like.
+Intel Brand Book is a book produced by Red Peak Branding as part of Intel's brand identity campaign starting in 2017, celebrating the company's achievements while setting the new standard for what Intel looks, feels and sounds like.